rootstrap/rails_api_base/docs/docker.md

 **Note**: as this maps the whole directory into the container, it will also override the node_modules content generated when building the image.
 If the directory in your host is empty, it won't find the dependencies and raise an error.
 However, if you previously installed them, esbuild may raise an error because it needs to have installed platform-specific binaries.
 This is solved with the flag described below.
 - `-v node_modules:/src/app/node_modules`: This mounts a named volume in node_modules directory, which will copy the modules installed when building the image.
 - `bin/dev` is the command ran with docker run.
 This will run foreman, which will run the two processes defined in Procfile.dev (web and js).

-## How to build and run with Docker Compose (Recommended)
-`docker-compose build && docker-compose up`

-This uses the docker-compose.yml file to build the image and run the web container, using a similar setup as the one explained above.
-It uses a separate container for the database and automatically runs chrome-server for feature tests with the network adapter created by default.

 # TODO
 ## How to run tests